jimba86/jimba86.github.io/_featured_tags/collie carnage.md

 category: collie carnage
 sidebar: False
 description: >
-  Post about the Devlopment of the video Game Game - Collie Carnage - About the adventures of a crazy border collie
+  Post about the Devlopment of the video Game - Collie Carnage - Crazy Border Collie Adventures
 ---